-The main purpose of hormone therapy for prostate cancer is to either lower the amount of hormones that are produced in a man’s
+The main purpose of hormone therapy for prostate cancer is to either:

 That’s why it is sometimes referred to as “androgen deprivation therapy” or “androgen suppression” therapy.

 Certain male hormones — such as androgens that are primarily produced in a man’s testicles — can cause prostate cancer cells to grow.

 While hormone therapy for prostate cancer may help slow down the growth of prostate cancer cells, or may shrink the cancer, it is not considered to be a cure.
-It is sometimes used before

-The effectiveness of hormone therapy for prostate cancer is usually monitored by
+The effectiveness of hormone therapy for prostate cancer is usually monitored by PSA testing.

 Types of hormone treatment for prostate cancer

-More studies are needed, however, to determine whether it is better to treat men with a combined androgen blockage (antiandrogens in combination with androgen deprivation therapy such as luteinizing hormone-releasing hormone agonists or antagonists) than with antiandrogens alone.
+Some physicians treat men with a combined androgen blockage (antiandrogens in combination with androgen deprivation therapy such as luteinizing hormone-releasing hormone agonists or antagonists) than with antiandrogens alone.

 More clinical studies are needed to determine what combinations of hormone therapy for prostate cancer can be most effective.

 Potential side effects